-Just as important as it is to seek wisdom from the Lord as we have demonstrated in the last few weeks, it is equally important to avoid the characteristics of a fool.
+Just as important as it is to seek wisdom from the Lord and know what wisdom looks like, it is equally important to avoid the characteristics of a fool.
 I hope I have given you something to think about.

 Father God, help me to examine my life circumspectly and identify whether the characteristics of a fool are present in my own life so that I may confess these and repent in my behavior and thinking.
 Help me to live a wise life and associate and learn from wise people.
 Help me pursue wisdom as a characteristic of my life, starting with a love for your Word and a willingness to implement it into my life.

 Next: What Does Wisdom Look Like? (next in 10 part series on Wisdom)